reywood/reywood.github.io/_posts/2014-09-12-publishing-reactive-joins-in-meteor.md

     - javascript
     - meteor
 ---
-Publishing many related documents from different MongoDB collections in your Meteor app can be a hairy problem.
-You might find yourself calling `Meteor.publish` several times to get all the documents you need. [`Meteor.publishComposite`][publish-composite] was created to solve this problem in a flexible manner.
+Publishing many related documents from different MongoDB collections in your [Meteor][meteor] app can be a hairy problem.
+You might find yourself calling `Meteor.publish` several times to get all the documents you need pushed to the client.
+The [reywood:publish-composite][publish-composite] package was created to solve this problem in a flexible manner.
+It exposes one new function called `Meteor.publishComposite`.

+For the purposes of this post, I'm going to assume that you're already familiar with [Meteor][meteor], and that you're capable of following the simple installation instructions on the [reywood:publish-composite][publish-composite] page.

 ### The basics